Avatar

 Guard clause

-Here is example of guard clause:
+Here is an example of guard clause:

 AMyPlayerCharacter* PC = UMyFunctionLibrary::GetMyPlayerCharacter(this);